K-Sato1995/gatsbyBlog/content/posts/Implement-authentication-from-scratch/index.md

 # Add secure password to Author

-You'll have your users put the password and its confirmatin in the form and send them as hashed values.
+You'll have your users put the password and its confirmation in the form and send them as hashed values.
 (Hash values can not be decrypted even though they got intercepted by a third party during the transmission.)
-You check if the sent hashed value matches the hashed password stored in the db.
-And if it dose, you allow your user to log in to the application.
+You check if the sent hashed value matches the hashed password stored in the DB.
+And if it does, you allow your user to log in to the application.

-## Add has secure password
+## Add has_secure_password

-It's quite easy to setup in rails.
-Simply put `has_secure_password` in Author model.(Also add the minimum length of each password.)
+It's quite easy to set up in rails.
+Simply put `has_secure_password` in the Author model.
+(Also add the minimum length of each password.)

 ```ruby
 class Author < ApplicationRecord